logicly-au/docs.pmhc-mds.com/docs/index.rst

 Primary Health Networks (PHNs) to support commissioning of mental health and suicide prevention services.

-The Primary Mental Health Care Minimum Data Set (PMHC MDS) provides the basis for PHNS, their service providers and DoHAC to monitor and report on the quantiry and quality of service delivery, and to inform future improvements in the planning and funding of primary mental health care services funded by the Australian Government.
+The `Primary Mental Health Care Minimum Data Set (PMHC MDS) <https://www.pmhc-mds.com>`__ provides the basis for PHNS, their service providers and DoHAC to monitor and report on the quantity and quality of service delivery, and to inform future improvements in the planning and funding of primary mental health care services funded by the Australian Government.